Language selection

 Capacity building: Plan for training and capacity building on gender equality and the empowerment of women and girls for project staff, partners and implementers.
 This would be itemized in the budget and activity matrix of the PIP.

-Monitoring and reporting: An outline of how the project will use sex-age disaggregated baseline data for indicators to set relevant targets; and how the project will collect data on gender-sensitive indicators in the PMF to monitor progress toward results.
+Monitoring and reporting: An outline of how the project will use baseline data disaggregated by sex, age and, where feasible, other relevant identity factors to set relevant targets for the indicators; and how the project will collect data on gender-sensitive indicators in the PMF to monitor progress toward results.

 Resources and budget: A statement of the measures or means for implementing the gender equality strategy, including identification of responsibility at the management level; inputs of technical expertise in gender equality; training for project staff and partners; financial resources to adequately cover gender equality expertise, training and project activities that support gender equality.
 This would be included in the PIP budget and the staffing/technical assistance plan of the PIP.